justinethier/cyclone/docs/User-Manual.md

 Scheme code can be organized into libraries that are compiled separately from programs.
 Cyclone intends a library to represent a single C module (or file) when compiled.

-Each library should be placed into a `.sld` file that corresponds to the library name.
-For example, the library `(scheme cyclone util)` would be defined in the `.sld` file as:
+Each library must be placed into a `.sld` file that corresponds to the library name.
+For example, the library

+    (scheme cyclone util)

+would be defined in its `.sld` file as:

     (define-library (scheme cyclone util)
       ... )

-And should be located in the file `scheme/cyclone/util.sld`.
+and should be located in the file

+    scheme/cyclone/util.sld

 Cyclone will not automatically generate libraries when compiling a program.
 Each library will need to be built separately prior to building the program.